npbaskerville/dnn-rmt-spacings/README.md

 The python script `GadamX/rmt/get_exact_hessian_spectra.py` loads in pre-trained models and computes the hessian over a dataset in specified batch sizes.
 The hessian eigenvalues are computed and saved in HDF5 format.
 The scripts `experiments_scripts/get_exact_hessian_spectra_*.sh` were used by the authors to obtain the required spectra used in the paper.

 ### Analysing the spectra
 Once the above has been completed, one should have hessian spectra for the different models and conditions storred in HDF5 format on disk.
-The notebook in `notebooks` read these spectra in and do unfolding and spacing ratio calculations to generate the figures in the paper.
+The notebooks in `notebooks` read these spectra in and do unfolding and spacing ratio calculations to generate the figures in the paper.

+### Exponential hardness of the true loss
+The eponymous directory under `notebook` contains the notebook to produce the results matching true loss curves for ImageNet to exponentials.
+We used the [script](https://github.com/pytorch/examples/tree/master/imagenet) in the PyTorch examples to train on ImageNet.